Boutique appeal in the heart of Chinatown: A review of Hotel 50 Bowery, New York City

 With my World of Hyatt Globalist status in hand — and a typically slower mid-week stay — I was hoping for an upgrade to a standard suite.
-Upgrades to space-available suites is one of my favourite perks of top-tier Hyatt status.
+Upgrades to space-available suites is one of my favorite perks of top-tier Hyatt status.

 The friendly front desk associate thanked me for my loyalty and, to my delight, upgraded me to a Bowery Suite, the largest in the hotel.
 Unfortunately, the room wasn’t quite ready but I stashed my bag before going upstairs to explore the rest of the hotel.

 Know that this hotel charges a $12 (plus tax) destination fee per night, which includes tea and coffee in the second-floor living space and access to the basement-level gym.
 While not outrageous, these sort of resort-fees-by-another-name still feel like nickel and diming for amenities that are typically included at other hotels.

 Thankfully, Hyatt Globalists have this fee waived.

 The walk from the lobby area to the elevators, as well as from the elevator to my suite, is through a dimly lit, dark-red corridor that yet again gives a nod to the neighborhood.

 After all, in Chinese culture, red is the color of happiness, success and good luck.
 This theme continues into the suite itself with splashes of red throughout.